 The conference committee members and the editor must ensure that information or ideas regarding manuscripts submitted by the authors must be kept confidential and not used for any personal advantage.
 A submitted manuscript is a confidential material.

 The editor can reject a paper without reviewing it if he considers that the quality is too low for the conference standards, is out of the conference’s scope, or contains plagiarism, or misappropriation, research standards violations, undisclosed conflicts of interest.
-The paper will be rejected if the author published or presented a paper with the same title, or the same abstract in another conference without specifying it to the RAIS committee.

 The reviewers evaluate manuscripts for their intellectual content without regard to race, ethnic origin, gender, sexual orientation, religious belief, citizenship, or political philosophy of the authors.